Skip to content

 Weight and gravity

-We can imagine gravity as a space with a different density of pulses.
-Weight and gravity are connected vessels.
-For particles, this connection is even more apparent.
-For an object, the resultant gravitational force is the vector sum of all the interactions acting on it.
-A particle creates “gravity” by its own pulsation.
 The more intense the pulsation, the heavier the particle appears.
 The intensity of the particle’s pulsation depends on its size, but also on the environment in which it is located.
 Therefore, nucleons in different atomic nuclei have different masses.
 The pulsation of a particle is affected by the presence of other particles, both by the intensity and direction of their pulses, but also by direct contact.
 Higher gravity slows down the intensity of the particle’s pulsation.
 In order for a particle to achieve the same intensity of pulsation, and therefore the same mass, it needs to increase its internal energy.
-It means that particles in a really high gravitational field, such as stars, will have much higher internal energy than particles in a low gravitational field, such as on earth.
+It means that particles in a really high gravitational field, such as stars, can have much higher internal energy than particles in a low gravitational field, such as on earth.
 It is therefore possible that the more, for example, the sun, loses its energy, and therefore also its mass and thus also its gravity, the more the energy stored in the particles is released.
 If we return to the short lifetime of the neutron outside the atomic nucleus, as mentioned at the beginning of the article, then the small gravity is responsible for this short lifetime in terrestrial conditions.

 If we were to move a molecule in this imaginary system towards an object with really high gravity, such as a black hole, then the protons and neutrons in the atomic nuclei would react by reducing the intensity of their pulses and the electron orbitals would move closer to the protons.
 First, there would be the cancellation of chemical bonds in the molecule and the disintegration into individual atoms.
 At some point, the innermost electrons would fuse with the protons to form neutrons.
 This would cause the atomic nuclei themselves to disintegrate.
 By the opposite process, if the neutron were moving away from the black hole, at some distance it would become unstable and form a hydrogen atom.
 At the same time, as it reaches a space with lower gravity, it releases its internal energy and transforms it into thermal energy.